arista/reknow/README.md

 ### Applying Transactions

 An application can apply Transactions directly into a StateManager by calling `applyTransaction()`, effecting all of the state changes described by that Transaction.
 This allows an application to receive and apply Transactions from some external source.
-It also allows an application to create and apply its own Transactions - "Undo" is the most common example of this, where an application takes a Transaction, creates its "inverse", then applies that inverse.
+It also allows an application to create and apply its own Transactions.
+"Undo" is the most common example of this, where an application takes a Transaction, creates its "inverse", then applies that inverse.

 When applying a Transaction, an application can choose to either apply the state changes in the Transaction, or to invoke the Action specified by the Transaction.
 In the latter case, Reknow would be invoking the specified method on the specified Entity, Entities, or Service, passing in the specified arguments.
 This may be useful for applications in a collaborative editing situation, where applying actions may be easier than trying to resolve conflicting state changes.

-When a Transaction is applied, there are some slight differences between the normal events around a Reknow action:

-* `@R.reaction` methods are not called.
-This is because all of the effects of the reaction should already be incorporated into the Transaction's state changes.
-* Affcted queries *are* invalidated, as normal
-* Effects (`@R.afterAdd`, `@R.afterRemove`, etc.) *are* called after the Transaction is applied
-* The Transaction is *not* reported to the StateManager's Transaction listener
+When a Transaction is applied, the Transaction is *not* reported to the StateManager's Transaction listener.
+However, the rest of the usual action sequence does take place: `@R.reaction` methods are called, `@R.query` methods are invalidated, and effects (e.g., `@R.afterAdd`) are called.

+If a Transaction includes an `addEntity`, then an Entity instance of the correct type is created, populated with the specified property values, and added to Reknow.
+However, the instance's `constructor` method is *not* called as part of its creation.

 ### Adding Objects

 Sometimes it is more convnient to add data to Reknow without creating Entity instances.
-For example, if JSON data is received from a network request, an application may prefer to add that data directly into Reknow without converting it to an Entity instance first, especially if that Entity instance is going to be around just long enough to call `addEntity()` on it.
+For example, if JSON data is received from a network request, an application may prefer to add that data directly into Reknow without converting it to an Entity instance first.

 In these situations, an application can call `addEntityObject()` on the appropriate Entities instance.
 For example, instead of calling this: